HayleyFuller/web_scraping/README.md

 ## Instructions

+This challenge is split into two parts

+- Part 1: Scrap titles and preview text from Mars news

+- Part 2:Scrape and Analyze Mars Weather Data

 ## Part 1: Scrape Titles and Preview Text from Mars News

 Use the Jupyter Notebook in the starter code to follow the steps below to scrape the Mars News website.